mmistakes/minimal-mistakes/_drafts/fs2.md

   in => go(in, name).stream
 ```

 First, we need to accumulate the actors in the stream that fulfill the filtering condition.
-So, we apply a typical pattern of functional programming, and we define an inner function that we use to recur.
+So, we apply a typical functional programming pattern and define an inner function that we use to recur.
 Let's call this function `go`.

 Then, we deconstruct the stream using `uncons1` to retrieve its first element.
 Since the `Pull` type forms a monad on the `R` type, we can use the `flatMap` method to recur: